jairamc/jairamc.github.io/_posts/2013-04-05-datasift-historics-keep-making-it-better.md

   - NoSql
   - Scheduling
 ---
-_I recently wrote a post for our company's [developer blog][1].
+_I recently wrote a post for our company's [developer blog](http://dev.datasift.com/blog).
 Below is a reproduction of the same._

-A year ago, [Datasift][2] released <a title="Datasift Historics" href="http://blog.datasift.com/2011/12/07/historic/#.VORuSFNOQZQ" target="_blank">Historics</a>, a product that enabled users to access content from the past.
+A year ago, [Datasift](https://datasift.com) released [Datasift Historics](http://blog.datasift.com/2011/12/07/historic/), a product that enabled users to access content from the past.
 Its demand has grown massively over the past year.
 We have had to make many optimizations in order to keep up with not just the demand, but the scale of our ever-growing archive.

 Our Historics archive is very close to one petabyte in size now and we are adding about two terabytes to it each day.
 We run over 2,000 Hadoop jobs every month that scan over a total of nine trillion records cumulatively.
 Hence, we must ensure that every single component involved in extracting information from this archive is as efficient as possible.

 Now, here’s the thing about Datasift: we are never satisfied with our improvements.
 We always strive to make our platform better and faster.
-A while back, our Chief Technical Architect, Lorenzo Alberton, wrote a [blog][3] on how we optimized our Hadoop jobs.
+A while back, our Chief Technical Architect, Lorenzo Alberton, wrote a [blog](http://dev.datasift.com/blog/optimizing-hadoop-jobs) on how we optimized our Hadoop jobs.
 Those optimizations vastly improved the speed at which we scanned and filtered our archive to give users what they want quickly.
 We mainly concentrated on improving our I/O times.
 And we achieved that by improving our job scheduling to run multiple user queries in one Hadoop job, thereby reading the data once and filtering it for multiple users.

 But still not satisfied with our improvements, we have made two major changes:

-  * Moved our archive from HBase to raw Hadoop Distributed File System (HDFS).
+  - Moved our archive from HBase to raw Hadoop Distributed File System (HDFS).
-  * Changed our scheduling algorithm in order to give each user a fairer share of the cluster.
+  - Changed our scheduling algorithm in order to give each user a fairer share of the cluster.

 ## Moving our archive from HBase to raw HDFS